Rose-Hulman Math - Prospective Students and Current Rose Students

 - a large number of students who are interested in mathematics, even though they may not be math majors

-- even though not all students are math majors, we start at calculus and 45% of entering freshman have one to three courses of AP credit in math
+- even though not all students are math majors, our lowest-level course is Calculus and 45% of entering freshman have already received one to three courses of AP credit in math

 - students graduating with a major or double major in mathematics, have career opportunities on par with engineering and science majors